doctrine/dbal/UPGRADE.md

 # Upgrade to 4.0

+## Removed schema- and namespace-related methods

+The following schema- and namespace-related methods have been removed:

+- `AbstractPlatform::getListNamespacesSQL()`,
+- `AbstractSchemaManager::listNamespaceNames()`,
+- `AbstractSchemaManager::getPortableNamespacesList()`,
+- `AbstractSchemaManager::getPortableNamespaceDefinition()`,
+- `PostgreSQLSchemaManager::getSchemaNames()`.

 ## Removed the `$driverOptions` argument of `PDO\Statement::bindParam()` and `PDO\SQLSrv\Statement::bindParam()`

 The `$driverOptions` argument of `PDO\Statement::bindParam()` and `PDO\SQLSrv\Statement::bindParam()` has been removed.
 The specifics of binding a parameter to the statement should be specified using the `$type` argument.